tsammalex/heathdogon/README.md

 # Dogon and Bangime Flora and Fauna terms

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Moran, Steven & Forkel, Robert & Heath, Jeffrey (eds.)
 2016.
 Dogon and Bangime Linguistics.
 Jena: Max Planck Institute for the Science of Human History.
 (Available online at http://dogonlanguages.org)
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license